Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 What support is available?

-You will be allocated a progress coach who will provide you with support to help you succeed on your study programme and progress on to your chosen career or progression path.
-We have a team of staff dedicated to providing learning support if required, as well as a Welfare Team that is on hand to offer guidance, support and help when needed.
-Additionally, eligible students can access a wide range of finance and funding support to help them during their time at college.
+We also have a welfare team that are on hand to offer guidance, support and help when needed.
+Additionally, eligible students can access a wide range of finance and funding support to help you during their time at college.

 Click here for learning support: https://wvr.ac.uk/college-life/learning-support